About the Project

 The cleanup of Boat Harbour is a large and complex task with many aspects to take into consideration.

-The Boat Harbour Remediation Project Team has been working hard to figure out the answers to the following questions:
+The Boat Harbour Remediation Project Team has been working hard develop a plan that addresses the following issues:

-- How do we deal with the pipeline from the mill?
+- dealing with the pipeline running from the mill to Boat Harbour

 An expensive undertaking

 The cleanup of Boat Harbour is expected to cost at least $217 million.
 As we work through the planning process, we will establish the project costs with more certainty.
 The federal government has agreed to contribute $100 million toward the project.
 The Province is committed to covering the rest of the costs.

 We have enlisted the help of many knowledgeable, experienced and concerned people to move this project forward.
 Together they form the Boat Harbour Environmental Advisory Committee.
 This committee includes:

 - Members of the Boat Harbour Remediation Project team

 - Expert advisors from provincial and federal governments

 - Pictou Landing First Nation

 Before water from Boat Harbour can be allowed to flow freely in and out of the Northumberland Strait, we need to make sure it is clean.
 Rigorous environmental monitoring programs will ensure Boat Harbour is clean before it is returned to tidal.
 Many organizations will help develop our plan and monitoring programs and will ensure they are well implemented.
 These include: